 No, the VA does not specifically reference what age a home can be for a VA loan.
 However, other factors must be considered when buying an older home.
 The home must meet the VA’s minimum property requirements and the state and/or local building codes.
 The VA also considers whether the property has what's known as "remaining economic life."

 The remaining economic life of the property must be as long as the term length of the loan.
 The length of the economic life cannot be arbitrarily determined to ensure Veterans are able to live in the home of their choice in any area.

-A VA assigned fee appraiser is responsible for determining what the remaining economic life of the property is as part of the required appraisal process.
-Chapter 11 of VA Pamphlet 26-7 guides this process:
+A VA-assigned fee appraiser is responsible for determining what the remaining economic life of the property is as part of the required appraisal process.
+A few things the appraiser must consider when determining the remaining economic life include:

-Notice that in these rules, no mention of the actual physical age of a home is discussed--though it IS a factor that may play a part in its remaining economic life.
-That said, age is not the only factor OR the defining factor.
+While no mention of the actual age of a home is mentioned in VA guidelines, it may be a factor in the home’s remaining economic life.
+That said, age is not the only factor nor the defining factor.

-Borrowers may find historic homes that, while very old, are well maintained and an important part of the communities they are in; the remaining economic life for such properties would be different than for any home that had not been properly maintained.
-For more information on this issue, contact the VA directly by calling 1-800 827-1000.
+Borrowers may find historic homes that, while very old, are well-maintained and an important part of the communities they are in — the remaining economic life for such properties would be different for any home that had not been properly maintained.

 Some older homes, if well-maintained, can be approved for a VA loan.
 As long as the property meets all of the VA’s minimum property requirements, the loan can be used for that property.
 Just like a new house that has property issues, an older home can be considered unfit for someone to buy or live in.
 The age isn’t always the issue, it’s the quality of the house that can be the problem.

 Although home inspections aren’t required for VA loans, they can help buyers find any issues or repairs early on.
 If any issues with the house come up in the inspection, buyers can start negotiating for these to be fixed before the appraisal.
 This depends on the situation and if the buyer and seller are on the same page.